 What is Pathways?

-We help individuals dealing with behavioural and substance issues connect to themselves, their families and their community through counselling, education and referrals.
+We help individuals dealing with substance use and addictions issues connect to themselves, their families and their community through counselling, education and referrals.
 Counselling is done on an individual basis or in groups.
 Pathways also offers a weekly methadone clinic.